 Don’t forget to throw a coin to the Medusa head to make a wish!
 I promise you she won’t turn you into stone!

-Things to do in Istanbul #06: The Grand Bazaar and the Souvenirs
+Things to Do and See in Istanbul #06: The Grand Bazaar and the Souvenirs

 Before departing Istanbul, buying souvenirs is definitely a must!
 From Turkish Eyes of Evil to Hands of Fatima, there’s always something for everyone’s taste.
 Granted, the Grand Bazaar is very overpriced compared to the traditional markets that can be found in Istanbul but it’s definitely worth a visit just for the artwork alone.